sim590/lain-wiki/fs.md

 Also, `settings` can modify `fs_notification_preset` table.
 This table will be the preset for the naughty notifications.
 Check [here](http://awesome.naquadah.org/doc/api/modules/naughty.html#notify) for the list of variables it can contain.
 Default definition:

     fs_notification_preset = { fg = beautiful.fg_normal }

+In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
+By setting `followmouse` to `true` it will be shown on the same screen containing the widget.

 ### output table